Research Data Policy guidance

 1.6.
-The policy does not apply to contract research carried out by University Core Research Facilities or consultancy services conducted for third party organisations.
+The policy does not apply to consultancy services conducted for third party organisations including those carried out using or by University Core Research Facilities.

 The University of Bath Principal Investigator or Doctoral/Project Supervisor associated with a research project is the Data Steward for that project and is ultimately responsible for research data management.